Looking for something else?

-In one of Apple's most recent television advertisements for the iPhone 3G, a voice tells consumers: "It works great with work."
+In one of Apple's most recent television advertisements for the iPhone 3G, a voice tells consumers: "It works great

 Many companies with higher security requirements say, however, that the iPhone just isn't secure enough.
 In particular, the lack of full device encryption is a deal breaker.

 "I think Apple needs to address this to really get the iPhone into the corporate market," said Al Berg, global head of security for Liquidnet, a New York-based financial company.
 Liquidnet specializes in facilitating online institutional equities trading for asset management firms.
 Berg said his company's customers expect anonymity.
 Without encryption, he just can't guarantee that.